ZulNs/ZulNs.github.io/libs/timepicker-api-doc.md

 - **`hours`**, **`minutes`**, and **`seconds`**

-  Initial time in 24 hours system format which is the clock's hands pointed at.
+  Initial time in 24 hours system format which is the clock's hands will point at.
 When those are omitted, the current time will be used.

 ## Public Methods
 - **`changeClockMode()`**